-NevadaNano, developer of Molecular Property SpectrometerTM (MPSTM) gas sensing solutions, today announced it has closed $18 million in Series B funding led by Ray Stata, Chairman of Analog Devices with participation from several existing investors.
+NevadaNano, developer of the MPS LEL gas sensor, announced it has closed $18 million in Series B funding.
+This was led by Ray Stata, Chairman of Analog Devices, with participation from several existing investors.
 Previously, NevadaNano raised $1.5 million in Series A financing.
-NevadaNano will use the new funds to accelerate market launch of the company’s unique gas-sensing products.
+So now NevadaNano will use the new funds to accelerate market launch of the company’s unique gas-sensing products.

-NevadaNano’s MPS gas sensors deliver solutions for urgent gas detection challenges in industrial safety, indoor air quality, industrial process control, outdoor air quality and other markets.
-The company’s unique technology combines multiple MEMS sensors, environmental sensors and sophisticated algorithms to accurately identify and quantify a wide range of gases.
-First MPS products, which leverage technologies licensed from the University of Nevada, Reno, are sampling to select customers.
+NevadaNano’s LEL gas sensor delivers solutions for urgent gas detection challenges.
+The sensors will be beneficial for industrial safety, indoor air quality, industrial process control, outdoor air quality and other markets.
+The company’s unique technology combines multiple MEMS sensors, environmental sensors and sophisticated algorithms.
+We can accurately identify and quantify a wide range of gases because of the combination of sensors.
+The first MPS products, which leveraged technologies licensed from the University of Nevada, Reno, are being further sampled by select customers.

-Adoption of gas sensing in IoT (Internet of Things) networks has been constrained by the limitations of current sensors.
-The MPS sensors combination of high sensitivity, accurate identification, low power and small size are ideal for ubiquitous monitoring and tracking of hazardous gases where we work, in our homes and when we move about.
+The limitations of current sensors constrains the adoption of gas sensing in IoT (Internet of Things) networks.
+Ubiquitous monitoring is possible because of the high sensitivity, accurate identification, low power, and small size of the sensors.
+Tracking of hazardous gases will be useful for where we work, in our homes, and when we move about.